 Hurricane Matthew has flooded several chicken farms in eastern North Carolina and left many out of power.
 When disaster strikes like this, farmers face may find themselves facing loss or damage to their home, to their land and essential farm equipment, and a long road to recovery and rebuilding.
 On top of that, as the flood waters receded chicken and livestock farmers will face another dilemma – they may have lost entire flocks, which can be hundreds of thousands of birds.
 In these catastrophic loss situations, farmers’ contracts make it clear that even though the companies technically own the birds while they are alive, the farmers themselves have to take on the burden and risk of disposing of the dead bird carcasses in a timely and safe way.

-On Monday Oct.
-10, officials issued a Major Disaster Declaration for several counties in eastern North Carolina as a result of devastating flooding and damage from Hurricane Matthew.
-Farmers are facing serious crises – from flooded barns to lost crops.
+On Monday October 10th, officials issued a Major Disaster Declaration for several counties in eastern North Carolina, as a result of devastating flooding and damage from Hurricane Matthew.
+Farmers are facing serious crises.
 If your home and farm were affected by the hurricane, there are resources and federal programs to cover some of your costs.
-This guide will get you started.
-Sometimes it can be hard to navigate the different programs available.
-If you have questions call our offices and press “1” for the farmer hotline: 919-542-1396.